splorehq/splore-sdk-py/README.md

 - Asynchronous support will be added in a future release.

 ### 3. Which file formats are supported?
-- currently we are supporting PDF files only.
+- Currently, we are supporting PDF files only.

 ---